stevenb-nz/stevenb-nz.github.io/ratings.md

 permalink: /scrabble/ratings/
 ---

-{% assign allratings = site.data.allratings.ratings | where: 'current', true | sort: 'seed' %}
+{% assign allratings = site.data.allratings.ratings | where: 'Current', true | sort: 'Seed' %}

 <ul>
     {% for a in allratings %}